 Jackknifing: Articulated trucks consist of two main parts: the trailer and the vehicle in front that tows the trailer.
 In some instances, such as if the towing vehicle skids on the road surface, the trailer can push from behind.
 This pushing can cause the towing vehicle to spin, leaving it facing backward.
-This maneuver is known as a jackknife and is a common cause of accidents with trucks.
+This maneuver is known as a jackknife and is a common cause of truck accidents.

 Rear-End Collisions: Trucks are very large and much harder to handle than cars and other smaller vehicles.
 They can also take a lot longer to stop than other vehicles because they are so heavy.
 Rear-end accidents happen when the truck drives into the back of another vehicle.
 They can be caused by erratic driving from the drivers in front of the truck.
 They can also be the truck driver’s fault.

 Contact a Tampa Truck Accident Attorney Now

 Christian Denmon, our lead trucking accident lawyer, has settled trucking accident cases for 7 figures and has litigated against trucking companies from Wal-Mart (Swift) to CSX.
 A National Trial Lawyer “Top 40 Under 40” attorney and “Super Lawyer”, he leverages his know-how to make life-changing settlements happen for his client.

 If you or a loved one has been injured in an 18-wheeler truck accident you may have a case.
 We can help you get the compensation you deserve.
 Get started with a free case evaluation.
 In 2021, we are fully digital and can handle the entire case with you using your iPhone.
 Call us at 813-553-3232 to get started today.